jvargh/consul-demo/README.md

 ```
 # Scaled down counting backend pod to 0 on EKS
 kubectl scale deployment.apps/counting --replicas=0 --context eks

+# Verify if counting pod is up.
+It shouldn't be there
+k get pods --context eks
 ```
 Note how the FE Dashboard shows **-1** on EKS dashboard view in browser